List of United States presidential visits to Canada

 There have been 42 United States presidential visits to Canada by 14 presidents over the past century.
 As the U.S. president is both head of state and head of government, these visits have taken many forms, ranging from formal state visits to official visits, working visits, or private visits (or, as in the case of Franklin D. Roosevelt, personal vacations).

-Since the first presidential visit, made by Warren G. Harding in 1923 (just a few weeks before his death), Canada has become one of the most common presidential international travel destinations.
+Since the first presidential visit, made by Warren G. Harding in 1923 (one week before his death), Canada has become one of the most common presidential international travel destinations.
 Since the Franklin Roosevelt administration, only Gerald Ford and Jimmy Carter never visited Canada while in office.
 Eight presidents have addressed a joint session of the Parliament of Canada, with Dwight D. Eisenhower and Ronald Reagan both speaking twice.